+a. b.

+Figure 9: Rate-distortion curves for proposed HDR scheme and 2 CfP anchor, Cosmos test sequence

 Conclusions:

 This contribution provides additional information on HDR video coding technology proposal by Qualcomm and Technicolor presented in JVET documents J0021 and J0022.
 Simulation results reported in this document show that proposed CVT implemented on top of JEM7.0 software and tested on class HDR-B test set provides around 34.0% and 8.3% of bitrate reduction (for PSNR L100 HDR metrics) against HM and JEM and CfP HDR anchors respectively.

+Additionally, this document reports, that for for HDR-B class sequences proposed CVT utilized in the JVET-J0021 core design provides 14% of bitrate reduction (for PSNR-L100 metric) over the default (SDR) coding configuration in the High Complexity mode and 13.6% of bitrate reduction over the SDR configuration in the Low Complexity mode.